Humphrey Goodman: Description

-Spinoff
+Spin-off

-Goodman remains one of the series' most popular DI characters.
-On June 29, 2022, it was announced by the BBC that a spinoff had been greenlit, commissioned by the BBC and BritBox International.
-The series, titled Beyond Paradise, will "pick up Humphrey and Martha’s (Sally Bretton) story as they navigate a new life together in the idyll of rural Britain."
-The first episode was broadcast on BBC1 on 24th February 2023.
+On 28 June 2022, it was announced by the BBC that a spin-off had been greenlit, commissioned by the BBC and BritBox International.
+The series, titled Beyond Paradise, will "pick up Humphrey and Martha’s story as they navigate a new life together in the idyll of rural Britain."
+Its first episode was broadcast on BBC1 on 24 February 2023 and the first season concluded on 7 April 2023, after six episodes, with a Christmas special broadcast on 24 December 2023.
+The second season of six episodes was broadcast between 22 March and 26 April 2024.